 Couple months ago Dad decided he wanted a high quality printer (he makes magic lantern slides for a hobby) and I chipped in so I would finally be able to print my own photos at home instead of sending them to the lab.
 It's fantastic to be able to set up a shot, process the image and print it out all in under an hour!
-This means I can start offering my prints again in Sparrow Salvage, something I'd been meaning to get back to but was hobbled by Etsy's new hurdle that you have to apply for 'permission' to sell prints that are printed by a third party.
-Yes, this is a new rule, just another strand in their tangled web of what is and isn't 'handmade'.
-I didn't especially feel like asking Etsy's permission, so I put it on the back burner.
+This means I can start offering my prints again in Sparrow Salvage, something I'd been meaning to get back to but put it on the back burner.
 Til now!
-And I prefer it this way, I have direct control over my prints; full control over the colour tones and paper quality.
+I prefer printing at home, I have direct control over my prints; full control over the colour tones and paper quality.
 What's more I can print them when they're ordered rather than buying a bunch of pre-printed and worrying they won't sell.

 I've been making stuff, sorta.
 I took photos for a tutorial I was writing on my bangle earrings, then I started wondering if I wanted to do a tutorial on it, then I figured I might as well since I have it all written out, then I wondered does anyone even need a tutorial for these?
 Its pretty easy to figure out on your own isn't it?
 I don't know- I have an ability to look at something and within a few minutes I can figure out how it's done, so I don't know what people do or don't need instructions for.

 Of course I've been busy with Fagin's - where most of my time goes.
 The whole process of buying stock, photographing it, researching it, watching the evening sun wash over it when it sits on my desk...
 I love it.